Apple’s 2005 and 2020 WWDC keynotes: Eerily similar—and worlds apart

 Flash forward to 2020.
 Cook’s explanation for the platform shift to Apple-designed silicon, though also about technical excellence to come, is more buttoned-down: “When we make bold changes, it’s for one simple yet powerful reason: So we can make much better products.”
 He doesn’t admit any Apple weaknesses or set up Intel as a fall guy; actually, Intel barely comes up.

 The 2020 presentation crisply starts the process of telling developers what they need to know and bristles with self-assurance.
 But what gets ground out is the humanity of the 2005 video.
 The Apple executives are talking to the camera, not a crowd, and we can’t gauge the reaction.
-After watching Jobs’ performance, the 2020 version feels like it’s running at 2X speed … because in a way it is.
+After watching Jobs’s performance, the 2020 version feels like it’s running at 2X speed . . . because in a way it is.

 The beginning of an era, and its end